Opal coast hiking

 It has now been almost two months since we walked in Sweden the Kungsleden trail.
 Afterwards we enjoyed festivals, a two-week holiday in the French department of the Lot, the kids went to camp and we at restaurant … life was beautiful and the pointer of the scales tipped slowly.
 Time to pick the hiking boots back up and going out.
 A rare weekend we had with the two of us and not had to work, we used to hike the French Opal Coast.

 We jumped at 6am Saturday morning from our bed.
 Well, I jumped out.
 Hannelore, my ex-girlfriend, limited the first half hour of the morning to some mumbling and disbelief that she has to get up early on a free weekend.
-But after a refreshing shower and coffee, we start the car bound for Cap Blanc Nez on the French Opal Coast.
+But after a refreshing shower and coffee, we set off to the Opal Coast.

 After good 2.5 hour drive we arrive at our destination.
 Or at least our starting point, our final destination was 30 kilometers away just past the fishing village of Wimereux, near Boulogne-sur-mer.